Apply for asylum

 Travel document for stateless persons

-If you are stateless, the Foreigners Office can issue you a travel document for stateless persons in individual cases.
+If you are stateless, the Service Centre for Immigration and Naturalisation can issue you with a travel document for stateless persons in individual cases.